 To get this unique number, you have different options that will take fifteen minutes of your time:

-In the city: by going directly to the ATO: the administrative building where all the TFN requests are processed.
+In an ATO office: the administrative building where all the TFN requests are processed.
 The staff there is very welcoming and friendly, and you will be able to ask any questions/resolve any issues you may have directly with them.

-If you have any issue, you can always call 13 28 61 or go back to the office: if you changed your address before getting your TFN, you should be able to make the change on the phone.
+If you have any issue, you can always call 13 28 61 or go back to the office.
+If you changed your address before getting your TFN, you will be able to get your TFN over the phone after answering some questions.

 Open a Superannuation account

-You will be able to have access to this account’s money only if you are leaving Australia for good.
+You will be able to have access to this account’s money when you are leaving Australia.
+The amount will be taxed at 65% when withdrawing.

 Exploring the city